resultuzen/BluetoothATCommands/README.md

 <br/>
 <br/>

-# Bluetooth AT Commands - English Language
+# Bluetooth AT Commands - English
 Software was made to use the AT commands for bluetooth modules.

 First we run the **'AT'** command.
 If the **'OK'** returns, we can now run other commands.